Created by Kerry Greenwood

-Imagine Honey West as a flapper with a vorocious sexual appetite — and a clue.
+Imagine Honey West as a flapper with a Lulu bob, green eyes, Cupid’s Bow lips, legs up to here adorned with diamanté garters, a voracious sexual appetite–and a clue.

 In a popular series of novels by Australian author Kerry Greenwood, society gal and flapper turned private eye PHRYNE (pronounced Fry-knee, to rhyme with briny) FISHER prowls around jazz-era Melbourne, Australia, getting into all sorts of mischief, both sexual and otherwise, bouncing along from marvelous mansions and the swankiest of night spots to the lowliest of dives, armed only with a come-hither look, a pearl-handled .38 and a diaphragm.